bishopPAWN/Two_Stage_Allocation/Readme.md

 - Help reviewers or interested researchers understand or partially reproduce the results;
 - Serve as a basis for full open-sourcing in the future.

-❗Full datasets and detailed implementation will be released after the paper is accepted.
+❗ This project is not complete during the paper preparation and review stage .Full datasets and detailed implementation will be released after the paper is accepted.

 ##  Project Structure